gruler05/javascript-workout/README.md

-# js-warmup-workout
+# Javascript warmup exercises

-Javascript exercises to practice your logical skills
+Javascript exercises to practice your logic.

+Please add more exercises and update the solutions if you have a better one.